Narcy (rapper): Literature

+Narcy had released Diatribe of a Dying Tribe in 2011, a book about the role of hip hop as a voice for Arab youth.
+It explored the chaotic reality of life in North America, the clash of cultures, the rise of immigrant identity, and the powerful art born from struggle and oppression.
+It serves as Alsalman’s personal reflection on his first decade as an Iraqi MC in North America.
+This one-of-a-kind book is a collector’s item, paired with the free collaborative album Fear of an Arab Planet by NARCY, Offendum, Ragtop, and Excentrik.

 In October 2020, Alsalman released his first multi-genre collection titled Text Messages or How I Found Myself Time Traveling, published by Haymarket Books.
 It has been called "an ambitious and bold time capsule capturing the insane times we're living through" by Hasan Minhaj and "a necessary read" by Talib Kweli.
 In 2015 Alsalman collaborated with renowned artist Ashraf Ghori to create a groundbreaking mixed-media project called World War Free Now which combined music, video, and comics together.
 A limited edition comic was released as a companion piece to Narcy's album.